markd2/AdventOfCode/2022/readme.md

 #### Solution

+1141028 (first try!)

 #### Twist Guess

 Don't count files twice?

 #### Learnings

+:alot: of learning, like

+* `cin.peek()` to see if an upcoming line is a command.
+* using `std::map`

 ### Part 2

+total space on the filesystem is 70'000'000, need unused space of at least 30'000'000.
+Right now it's 48'008'081 (for prod data) of space consumed, for 21'991'919 free.

+Find the smallest directory that if is deleted, would give us 30meggies of space.

 #### Approach

+* do the `du` walk
+* for each subtract from 70meggies
+* if the resulting is <= 30 meggies
+    - accumulate the min

 #### Solution

+8278005 (first try!)

 #### Learnings

+Horribly messy code is very malleable when you're still working on it.
+Overall it's terrible.

 --------------------------------------------------